top of page

 JobSprintversao2-7.png

-• Changed the header color to the company’s signature orange for better contrast.
+• Changed the header color to the brand’s signature orange, making it stand out more.

 06. Outcome